Obesity in children

 Blood tests may be done to look for thyroid or endocrine problems.
 These conditions could lead to weight gain.

-Try to get the whole family to join in healthy behavior change.
+Try to get the whole family to join in making healthy behavior changes.
 Weight-loss plans for children focus on healthy lifestyle habits.
 A healthy lifestyle is good for everyone, even if weight loss is not the main goal.

 Having support from friends and family can also help your child lose weight.